 3.)
 Notice yourself within this bubble, and acknowledge that any type of energy you don’t want to experience in your own body will be unable to get through the bubble, and will just bounce off.

-There’s great reasons to use this tool to manage the energy that bounces around us all of the time.
+There’s great reasons to use this tool to manage endless bouncing energy.
 It frees you up to create the experience(s) the way you choose, while leaving others free to their own expression.
 You won’t need to get into the struggle and discomfort of resisting what others are doing or thinking, because it happens outside of your bubble and doesn’t need to affect you.

-I hope your work week is productive, and you enjoy experiencing the energy that surrounds your work and home environments.
-If I can help you with expert testimony, please don’t hesitate to call me.
+I hope your work week is productive, and you enjoy the energy surrounding your environments.